PauWol/HackBerry-Pi/README.md

 ### 4. Connect to the Raspberry Pi's Wi-Fi:

-By default, the Raspberry Pi will create its own Wi-Fi network upon booting.
-To connect your device to this network, use the pre-configured password: `secrets_file` (remember to change this password for enhanced security after the initial setup).
+By default, the Raspberry Pi will create its own Wi-Fi network `HB_Pi` upon booting.
+To connect your device to this network, use the pre-configured password: `HB_Pi_1234` (remember to change this password for enhanced security after the initial setup).

 ### 5. Configure Your HackBerry-Pi: